-"We have already planned in case our initial plan of disabling their ships didn't work.
+"We have already planned if our initial plan of disabling their ships didn't work.
 It simply won't be that easy as we thought it would be."
 Five replied.
-"Caprica is in rubble, the seat of their power, and with it they have lost the biggest industrial base of the twelve worlds."
+"Caprica is in rubbles, their seat of power, and with it, they have lost their biggest industrial base."

-"You are forgetting Picon is their military headquarter and that Picon Anchorage is their biggest shipyard.
-And now that we lost the element of surprise, there is no chance we can destroy it without losing half the fleet," Three said.
+"You forget that Picon is their military headquarter and Picon Anchorage is their biggest shipyard.
+And now that we lost the element of surprise, there is no chance we can destroy it without losing half of our fleet," Three said.

 "It's nobody's fault.
-Our plan was stopped by an unknown force.
-We couldn't have predicted that," Six added.
+An unknown force stopped our plan.
+We couldn't have predicted that" Six added.

 "Caprica is right.
 Blaming each other won't solve anything.
 We need to keep pressuring the Colonials with raid attacks until we can replenish what we've lost.
 And we also need to send a battle group to stop the Colonials from finding help," Three said.